-1.1.1 Requirements associated with Scheme auditing of EPCs produced by EAs are provided in the following Sections of this Appendix:

-Section 2: Accuracy of EPCs, and the methodology for assessing whether they are defective.

-Section 3: Evidence supporting EPCs.

-Section 4: Methods of sampling of Scheme members' EPCs.

-Section 5: Requirements on Quality Assurance Assessors (QAAs).

-Section 6: Provisions for replacing defective certificates.

-Section 7: Scheduling of EPC audits and the replacement of

-defective EPCs.

-Section 8: Monthly reporting to DCLG of the results of Schemes'

-member QA.

-Section 9: The avoidance of conflicts of interest.

-Section 10: Participation in Cross Scheme moderation activities.

-Section 11: Requirements for Disciplinary measures.

-Section 12: Handling the outsourcing of QA.

-Section 13: Dealing with uncertainty.

-1.1.2 Cross references apply to text within this Appendix unless otherwise indicated.

-1.1.3 In this Appendix:

-- a) An "EPC audit" means an audit of an EPC by a QAA as referred to in Section 5 using the methodology referred to in Section 2.
-For the avoidance of doubt, this refers only to those EPCs for which sufficient evidence has been provided to undertake an EPC audit, and where the results of the audit have been provided to the EA. - b) "EPC audited", or "audited" means an EPC audit has been completed and EPC feedback provided to the EA. - c) An "EPC called for in month" means that within a given calendar month, the first request for evidence to an EA has been sent.
+- 1.1.1 Scheme requirements for Scheme QA are provided in the following Sections of this Appendix: - Section 2: Audit methodology - Section 3: Evidence requirements - Section 4: The selection of EAs for audits. - Section 5: Requirements on Quality Assurance Assessors (QAAs). - Section 6 : Failed Audits. - Section 7: Scheduling of audits. - Section 8: Monthly SOR Report - Section 9: The avoidance of conflicts of interest. - Section 10: Participation in Cross Scheme moderation activities. - Section 11: Corrective and Disciplinary measures. - Section 12: Outsourcing Audits. - Section 13: Dealing with uncertainty. - 1.1.2 Cross references apply to text within this Appendix unless otherwise indicated. - 1.1.3 In this Appendix: - a) An "audit" means an audit of an EA and their work by a Scheme QAA as referred to in Section 5 using the methodology referred to in Section 2.
+For the avoidance of doubt, an audit is only considered completed if the QAA has been able to undertake an assessment of: the EA's on-going competence and adherence to the Code of Conduct; the procedures they follow to ensure they meet the SOR where required to do so; and that an EPC they have lodged meet SOR accuracy requirements. - b) "Audited" means an audit has been completed. - c) An "audit called for in month" means that within a given calendar month that the first request to an EA regarding the requirement for an audit to be held has been sent. - 1.1.4 For Level 5 EPCs, the audit methodology and requirements are based around the audit of an EA at their normal place of work where the Scheme can fully review whether the EA has met the requirements in the SOR associated with the production of Level 5 EPCs, including a review of specific EPCs.

-2. ACCURACY REQUIREMENTS AND CALCULATION METHODOLOGY.
+2. AUDIT METHODOLOGY.

-2.1 Standard DCLG Approach
+2.1 Requirements